 A year of transition

-In April 2018, Triodos Investment Management brought the asset management of the four Triodos SICAV I sub-funds inhouse.
+In April 2018, Triodos Investment Management brought the asset management of the Triodos SICAV I sub-funds inhouse.
 At the same time, it launched an integrated investment approach centered around seven transition themes.
 These themes provide a comprehensive overview of the transitions the world needs to undergo to solve our most urgent sustainability challenges.

 “It was an important year”, Hüsken says.
 “The portfolio composition changed quite a lot as we moved our selection approach away from best-in-class and towards our seven transition themes.
 We had around 60 companies in the portfolio and we trimmed 27 of them.”